エピソード

 3 分

 Thank you for tuning in to Japan Tariff News and Tracker.
-Don't forget to subscribe for regular updates on this developing situation.
-This has been a quiet please production, for more check out quiet please dot ai.
+Don’t forget to subscribe for the latest updates as we track every development in this fast-moving story.
+This has been a Quiet Please production, for more check out quietplease dot ai.

 For more check out https://www.quietperiodplease.com/